Mystic Canyon Stable

 Lately 6 months-18 months...
 Based on availability, the length of time being on the wait list may vary from days to weeks or months depending on when established riders take a break or change in schedules that create an opening.
 After school hours and weekends are the most popular.
 Thank you for your patience ahead of time.
 Please try another stable or instructor (see Links) while being on the wait list, we don't want to hold you back on your riding journey.

-April 1-15 Sign-ups will open for currently scheduled riders in our program.
+Starting April 1 sign-ups are open for currently scheduled riders in our lesson program.

 Then April 15 sign-ups open to others.
-We will likely fill up within 2 weeks, with no date changes once booked.
+We will likely fill up within 2 weeks, with no date changes and no refunds once booked.

 Max 6 riders per class, preferably fewer.